-Siri felt the woman behind pause as the hair suddenly went from slightly curled to perfectly straight.
-Siri smiled, opening her eyes.
-She wasn’t as good as Vivenna, not by far.
+Siri felt the woman behind pause as the hair sprouted from her head and moved down to her shoulders.
+It made her feel hungry and tired, but it was better than letting the women fight snarls for hours.
+Siri wasn’t as good as Vivenna, not by far.
 Siri couldn’t keep her hair under control when she was distracted.
 Yet, she had trained herself to control it to some extent.

-Bluefingers was regarding her with a curious expression, his ledger held loosely in his fingers.
+Bluefingers watched her with a curious expression, his ledger held loosely in his fingers.
 “That is. . .fascinating,” he said.
 “The Royal Locks.
 We have waited quite some time for them to grace the palace again, my lady.
 You can change the color at will, then?”

 “Yes,” Siri said.
 Though most of the time, it changes at its own will.
-“And, you can make it straight or curly?” he asked.

-Siri nodded.
-“I can make it grow, too, if I want.
-But to make it shorter, I have to cut it.”
+“And make it grow, if I wish.
+Is it too long?”

-“Long hair is seen as a sign of beauty in Hallandren, my lady,” Bluefingers said tentatively.
+“Long hair is seen as a sign of beauty in Hallandren, my lady,” Bluefingers said.
 “I know you keep it bound up in Idris, but here, long flowing hair is favored by many of the women--particularly the Gods.”

+Siri paused.
+Part of her, then, wanted to keep the hair short just out of spite.
+She was beginning to realize that such an attitude, however, would likely get her killed in Hallandren.

-Siri smiled, then closed her eyes and focused again.
-She heard the woman behind gasp slightly and step back as Siri’s hair began to grow.
-It had once been shoulder length, but she extended it for several minutes, making it grow until it reached a length that it would hang all the way down her back.
+So, instead, she closed her eyes and focused again, growing her hair.
+It had been shoulder length, but she extended it for several minutes, making it grow until it reached a length that it would hang all the way down her back.

 Siri opened her eyes.